RockyMarble/RomulanTankProject/readme.md

 * Creation of a credits screen.
 * Creation of unique music for desert level, night level, and credits screen.
-* Program music functions for in-game pause menu and main menu.
+* Program music functions for in-game pause menu, main menu and credits screen.
-* Creation of weapons SFX for any additional new weapons.
+* Create and program SFX for any additional new weapons.
-* Program menu SFX for all menu button interactions.
+* Program SFX for all menu button interactions.
 * Balance weapons/health/damage values.

 sprint 1